There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Fairyland Road and Paria Point Roads are closed in the winter and left unplowed so they can be used for cross-country skiing and snowshoeing.
 The higher elevation roads may not be plowed right after storms, or even overnight, but the roads to Bryce, Inspiration, Sunrise, and Sunset Points are plowed immediately.
 Trails are closed to anyone not wearing snow boots or waterproof boots of some sort.
 The Wall Street hike near Navajo Loop is closed and the Peekaboo Loop Connector is also usually closed.

 Summer in Florida is hot, humid, and really buggy.
 By visiting the Everglades in the winter, you can avoid most of those things and experience the park when the temperatures are in the 70’s during the day and 50’s at night.
 Hiking in this weather will be much more comfortable as well.
-This may be the more popular time to visit, but don’t let that stop you.
+This may be the more popular time to visit, but don’t let that stop you, it’s popular in the winter for a reason.

 The possibilities are never ending!
 Just a quick glance shows bird watching, biking, boating, canoeing, kayaking, fishing, hiking, and ranger programs.
 For biking, check Shark Valley, Snake Bright Trail near Flamingo, and Long Pine Key Nature Trail.
 Bird watching can be done anywhere in the park and is very rewarding.